prachishende007/ProspectAI/README.md

 # ProspectAI – 3D In-Vitro Lead Qualification Web Agent

-ProspectAI is a **demo lead-intelligence pipeline** built as part of an internship screening assignment.
+ProspectAI is a **demo lead-intelligence pipeline** built as project for businesses and professionals to identify professionals based on their likelihood of engaging.

 It simulates how a business development team can **identify, enrich, and prioritize high-intent biotech decision-makers** using scientific, role-based, and business signals.

 The project focuses on **clarity of thought, explainable logic, and end-to-end execution**, rather than production-scale scraping.